Blog Details Shape

 SIT helps to ensure that all system components function together properly.
 Here are several benefits of SIT:

-• Early Detection of Defects: Identifies issues related to interfaces and interactions early in the development cycle.
+• Early Detection of Defects: Identifies issues related to interfaces and interactions early in the software development lifecycle.

 • Reduces Risk: Minimizes the risk of post-deployment failures by catching integration issues early.